Are you on the fence about getting health insurance for your cat? They have nine lives, right? Is pet health insurance for cats even worth it?

 Any pet health insurance will have a similar structure to human healthcare.
 Essentially, policyholders get to pick what they want as a deductible, there's a reimbursement level and an annual maximum, and you get more coverage with a higher monthly premium.

-Unlike human healthcare, pet insurance companies have you pay the bill upfront with your own money, and then you can file a claim to get reimbursed.
+Unlike human healthcare, most pet insurance companies have you pay the bill upfront with your own money, and then you can file a claim to get reimbursed.
 This means that no matter how high your coverage is, you will still have to pay your full bill out of pocket first.
 Luckily, there are however, companies like Trupanion that offer direct billing to your vet.

 Here are some main terms you should understand before getting insurance for your pet.